State-building: Social changes and social order

-Differentiating "nation-building", military intervention and regime change
+Differentiating nation-building, military intervention and regime change

-Some commentators have used the term "nation-building" interchangeably with "state-building" (e.g. Rand report on America's role in nation-building).
-However, in both major schools of theory, the state is the focus of thinking rather than the "nation" (nation conventionally refers to the population itself, as united by identity history, culture and language).
+Some commentators have used the term nation-building interchangeably with state-building (e.g., RAND report on America's role in nation-building).
+However, in both major schools of theory, the state is the focus of thinking rather than the "nation" – the latter conventionally referring to the population itself, as united by identity history, culture and language.
 The issues debated related to the structures of the state (and its relationship to society) and as a result, state-building is the more broadly accepted term.
-In political science 'nation-building' usually has a quite distinct meaning, defined as the process of encouraging a sense of national identity within a given group of people, a definition that relates more to socialisation than state capacity (see the ODI, OECD, and DFID reports cited above).
+In political science, nation-building usually has a quite distinct meaning, defined as the process of encouraging a sense of national identity within a given group of people, a definition that relates more to socialisation than state capacity (see the ODI, OECD, and DFID reports cited above).

-Similarly, state-building (nation-building) has at times been conflated with military intervention or regime change.
-This derives in part from the military actions in Germany and Japan in World War II and resulting states and became especially prevalent following the military interventions in Afghanistan (October 2001) and Iraq (March 2003).
-However, the conflation of these two concepts has been highly controversial and has been used by opposing ideological and political forces to attempt to justify or reject as an illegal military occupation the actions in Iraq and Afghanistan.
+Similarly, state-building (nation-building) has at times been conflated with military invasions that aim at regime change.
+This derives in part from the military invasions by Germany and Japan in World War II and resulting states and became especially prevalent following the October 2001 United States invasion of Afghanistan and March 2003 invasion of Iraq.
+The conflation of these two concepts has been highly controversial and has been used by opposing ideological and political forces to attempt to justify or reject as an illegal military occupation the invasions of Iraq and Afghanistan.
 Hence, regime change by outside intervention should be differentiated from state-building.